threekd/my-docs/docs/Archive/EnglishPod.md

 B: Oh, wait a second, you seem really **familiar**, I think I know you from somewhere.

 A: Yeah, That's right!
-I think we have met somewhere before.
+I think we've met somewhere before.
 We met at Aaron's **place** last weekend!
 What a **coincidence**!
 But anyway, I'm glad to see you're not too badly hurt, and I should probably get going.
 I've got a 9 o'clock meeting.
 But here's my number.
 Call me and we'll exchange insurance information.

 B: Ouch!
 My ankle!
 I think it's broken!
 You can't just leave me like this!
 Are you calling an ambulance?